FAQ: Human Rights Defenders

 A: Core support requires that the applicant must have established governance structures, systems, and processes required for receiving core support.
 There are no requirements in the call for proposals that prevent core support as part of a consortium if this is justified within the framework of the proposal.

-Q: Is the target group human rights defenders individuals only or civil society institution working on human rights are eligible to apply?
+Q: Is the target group only individual human rights defenders, or are civil society institutions working on human rights also eligible to apply?

 A: Grassroots organisations, networks and family members of human rights defenders who directly support human rights defenders through protection, legal aid, psychosocial support, and advocacy are also relevant target groups of the call.
 Potential grant recipients are international, regional and Norwegian civil society organisations (non-profit, non-governmental).